Yanniga01/gilliansperkin.github.io/_posts/2026-03-14-campaigner-pricing-explained.md

 <!-- Final Verdict -->
 <div class="content-section" id="verdict" style="border: 2px solid #E85D3F;">
-    <h2 style="color: #E85D3F;">The Honest Verdict on Pricing</h2>
+    <h2 style="color: #E85D3F;">The Honest Verdict on Campaigner Pricing</h2>
-    <p>Campaigner's pricing is transparent at the top level but has a few traps worth knowing in advance: the credit card trial requirement, the phone-call cancellation process, the SMS geographic restriction, and the steep jump between Starter and Essential with no middle tier.</p>
+    <p>Campaigner's pricing is transparent at the top level but has a few traps worth knowing in advance: the credit card trial requirement, the phone‑call cancellation process, the SMS geographic restriction, and the steep jump between Starter and Essential with no middle tier.</p>
     <p>That said, the core value proposition holds up.
-Email and contact limits vary by pricing tier, with higher plans offering expanded contact lists and increased sending volumes to accommodate growth — and for mid-market teams, the Essential plan's combination of features relative to price is genuinely competitive in 2026.</p>
+Email and contact limits vary by pricing tier, with higher plans offering expanded contact lists and increased sending volumes to accommodate growth — and for mid‑market teams, the Essential plan's combination of features relative to price is genuinely competitive in 2026.</p>
     <p>If you're comparing tools primarily on cost, Campaigner won't always win.
 But if you're comparing on <strong>cost per feature</strong> — especially once you factor in SMS, multivariate testing, and segmentation depth — it holds its ground well against tools charging twice as much.</p>
+    <p>For a complete walkthrough of Campaigner's capabilities (not just pricing), read our <a href="/campaigner-review-2026/">full Campaigner review</a> or see how it compares to <a href="/best-smtp-servers-bulk-email-2026/">other email marketing platforms</a>.</p>
 </div>

 <!-- FAQ Section (Interactive) -->